15 Farm Stalls I love visiting on a Road Trip

 Trading hours: Monday to Friday: 8:00am-5:00pm and Saturday to Sunday: 8:00am-2:00pm | Contact: 044 923 1117 | Website: https://www.sophieschoice.co.za/

 Read more about our Eastern Cape road trip here.

 15. The Padloper Coffee Shop, Riviersonderend

-Another Riviersonderend coffee shop and one we recently discovered on our way back to Cape Town is The Padloper; painted in a bottle blue colour and with setting outside on the patio while you watch travellers go by.
+Another Riviersonderend coffee shop and one we recently discovered on our way back to Cape Town are The Padloper; painted in a bottle blue colour and with setting outside on the patio while you watch travelers go by.
 This delightful coffee shop has a few local produce on stands and the most amazing carrot cake served with coffee.

 Trading hours: Tuesday to Saturday: 8:00am-4:00pm and Sunday: 9:00am-2:30pm | Contact: 083 387 1977 | Website: http://thepadloper.co.za/

 No farm stall is the same and in our experience, they all have such unique characteristics and charm.
 Padstalle is part of the traveling journey wherever you may find yourself on the open road.